MooersLab/latex-voice-in/README.md

 - beamer slideshow preamble

-## Related repos
+## Related reposistories
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing).
-At a minimum, you will want to include the library of contractions so that these can be eliminated from your formal prose.
+You will want to include the library of contractions at a minimum so that these can be eliminated from your formal prose.
-You probably do not want to gunk up your set of custom commands with my Global collection of commands.
+You may not want to gunk up your set of custom commands with my Global collection of commands.
-Hence, the need for a standalone repository of LaTeX related commands.
+Hence, there is a need for a standalone repository of LaTeX-related commands.

 ## Rules for developing voice commands